Empaths at Work

 Being surrounded by stressed, angry or depressed co-workers can easily send Empaths in a tailspin.
 Especially in settings where you have very little personal space.

 In this exercise, you’ll reclaim your own bubble of personal space, even in a cramped setting.

 1) Ensure that you are practicing Technique 1 and Technique 2 on a daily basis, until you get the hang of it and can do it automatically.

-2) Think for a moment about the concepts of “having space”, “freedom” and “serenity”.
+2) Think for a moment about having space and feeling safe.
 What images come to mind?
 Do you think of the beach?
 A trip to the lake?
 Being at church?
 Being alone at home?

-3) Select an object that you will imbue with the emotional feelings that you associate with that sense of serenity.
+3) Select an object that you will imbue with the emotional feelings that you associate with those emotions.
 It can be a crystal, a picture of your vacation spot, a stuffed animal, etc.

-4) Hold the selected object in your hands, while you think about “having space”, “freedom” and “serenity”.
+4) Hold the selected object in your hands, while you think about “having space”, “freedom” and “feeling safe”.
 Visualize your emotions running through the object.

-5) Anchor it in your mind by saying out loud: “I have space, freedom and serenity” while holding your object.
+5) Anchor it in your mind by saying out loud: “I am in my space.
+This is a safe place.” while holding your object.

 6) Bring the object at work (you can also keep it in your purse or pocket).
-Several times a day, or when you start to feel tired, angry or depressed, touch this object and say to yourself : “I have space, freedom and serenity” .
+Several times a day, or when you start to feel tired, angry or depressed, touch this object and say to yourself : “I am in my space.
+This is a safe place.” .
 It only takes a few seconds, but it will tell your mind to focus on these calming and centering thoughts.

-7) Pay attention to how you feel after this exercise!
-Any sense of relief is an improvement!
+7) Pay attention to how you feel after this exercise.
+You’re looking for a sense of relief.